sgoodfriend/rl-algo-impls/rl_algo_impls/lux/docs/lux_s2_neurips_writeup.md

 limited resources.

 ### Reward structure
 RL solutions from the prior Lux Season 2 competition had to start training with shaped rewards.
 Similar to my prior solution, I used generation and resource statistics to generate the reward.
-However, instead of determining the scaling factors myself, I scaled each statistic by dividing each statistic by its exponential moving variance (window size 5 million steps).
+However, instead of determining the scaling factors myself, I scaled each statistic by dividing each statistic by its exponential moving standard deviation (window size 5 million steps).
 The environment would return all of these scaled statistics and a WinLoss reward (+1 win, -1 loss, 0 otherwise), and the rollout computes an advantage for each statistic.
 The PPO implementation has element-wise scaling factors for each advantage and reward for computing policy and value losses:

 |                    | value coef | reward weights - 16 | reward weights - 32 | reward weights - 64 |
 | ------------------ | :--------: | :-----------------: | :-----------------: | :-----------------: |